PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

   - For Disregarded Form is not applicable so it will show `Disregarded Entity` at the place of `Form` in above
   - First sorting on Family name, second sorting on Legal entity name, third sorting on Year
 - Under each group records are sorted in Ascending order of Name
+- Shows `Tax Component Lead` user name to the right side of the entity header.
 - On Click of any row opens edit dialog of that tax component

 ## Tax Payment view detail page